ubc-systopia/velosiraptor/doc/src/language/howto.md

 such as the page table.
 This step also identifies the layout of the state (the meaning of bits), and how the translation is defined with respect to those bits.

+It is important to identify all aspects that may define the translation behavior:
+ - registers that enable/disable translations
+ - registers that directly control the translation
+ - registers holding pointers to in-memory data structures
+ - in-memory data structures

 **x86_64 MMU**

+In this example, we can identify:
+ - cr4 register that controls whether translation is enabled or not.
+ - cr3 register that holds a pointer to an in-memory data structure
- - radix tree with four levels: PML4, PDPT, PDIR, PT
+ - radix tree with four levels: PML4, PDPT, PDIR, PT as an in-memory data structure
- - CPU registers: CR3, CR4
- - entry: base address and flags, only translates if the present bit is set.

 ## 2. Identify the Units